indradhanush/indradhanush.github.io/_posts/blog/2024-10-04-TIL-mysql-upsert-returns-2-rows-affected.md

 ## Acknowledgments

-Thank you to [Swanand](https://x.com/_swanand/) for encouraging me to write about this bulk upsert use case and for reviewing the post and suggesting edits.
+Thank you to [Swanand](https://x.com/_swanand/) for encouraging me to write about the bulk upsert use case and for reviewing the post and suggesting edits.